mvenaas/IS-105_2016_Gruppe03/ica04/readme.txt

 This folder contains tasks releated to ICA04.
-It both contains an working speech to text (aswell as the other way around) aswell as the repport for natural language.
+It both contains an working speech to text (aswell as the other way around), aswell as function chat bot with more advanced algoritms.
+Lastly is named "advancedSpeech.py".